MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/troubleshoot-a-reporting-services-installation.md

  - The SSRS service application is not mapped to this web application.
 Use the SSRS service application pages to associate the SSRS service application proxy to the Application Proxy Group for this web application.

  **Workaround:** The error message contains three suggested steps to correct this issue.
-The first suggestion in the message ‘A report server URL is not configured.’ is relevant when integrating with report server version previous to [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)].
+The first suggestion in the message 'A report server URL is not configured.' is relevant when integrating with report server version previous to [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)].
 SharePoint Configuration for the previous report server versions is completed on the **General Application Settings** page, using the **SQL Server Reporting Services (2008 and 2008 R2)**..

  **More Information:** You will see this error message when attempting to use any of the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] functionality that requires a connection to the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service.
 This includes: